golemfactory/golem-architecture/arch-snapshot/arch.md

 cases.
 These details will be explained in later sections.

 To minimize unnecessary data transfers, the propagation algorithm operates in two phases:
-- In the first phase, only the Offer IDs are sent to neighboring Nodes.
+- In the first phase, only the Offer IDs are sent to subset of Nodes using Net broadcast operation.
 - Second, details of any new, previously unseen Offers are requested based on the received IDs.

 ##### Offers identification